ni/nimble/packages/nimble-components/src/table/specs/table-column-placeholder-hld.md

 \*This is considered invalid data from the table's perspective and should be fixed within the client application.

-In the future we can add the ability to create a mapping to a blank icon.
-This will allow a column to specify that it doesn't want an icon to be displayed in a cell for certain record values, but the column can still display an application-specified label on group rows.

 Column best practices:

 -   Avoid mixing `undefined` and `null` as values for the same field.
 When grouping this will lead to two groups (one for `null` values and one for `undefined` values) that both have the text `"No value"`.
--   Avoid using values that do not correspond to a mapping for the column
+-   Avoid using values that do not correspond to a mapping for the column.
+-   To display an empty cell but have a non-blank group row, create a mapping of the record value to an `undefined` icon.

 #### Text mapping column